shantanu0321/Active-Directory-Project-Home-Lab/Kali Linux (Attacking Machine).md

 # Kali Linux

-Note-: All the Virtual Machine: Windows 10, Windows Server, Kali Linux and must be running for the attack along with Splunk Server in the Ubuntu Server.
+Note-: All the Virtual Machine: Windows 10, Windows Server, Kali Linux and must be running for the attack along with Splunk Server in the Ubuntu (Virtual Machine).

 ---